 Commonly asked questions

-In the last two weeks before the XAT exam, candidates must practice at least five mock tests and analyse their performance.
-It is most likely that by the end of the exam preparation, candidates will be scoring 98 plus percentile in the mock tests.
-If that happens, they must be rest assured of surpassing that score in the actual exam.
+In the last two weeks before XAT exam, they must practice at least five mock tests and analyse performance.
+It is most likely that by the end of exam preparation, candidates will be scoring 98 plus percentile in mocks.
+If that happens, they will score well in exam too.

 Yes, XAT is slightly tougher for candidates with non-Engineering background as the Quantitative Aptitude section is of higher difficulty level.
 However, they can crack it if they work on the fundamentals of Math and practice questions of all difficulty levels.
 It will take time but they will be able to crack XAT's quant section if they dedicate extra hours to it.
 Aspirants can find XAT study material online in various online study groups.
 Students’ groups on Facebook, WhatsApp, Telegram, etc. share study material with each other.
 One can also download MBA exam preparation apps to get relevant and useful study material.